akhaled01/auditbot/README.md

 # AuditBot

-project AuditBot is a dicord bot that mainly simplifies the auditing process in reboot01 while adding more **fun** to reboot's cohort discord server.
+project AuditBot is a discord bot that mainly simplifies the auditing process in reboot01 while adding more **fun** to reboot's cohort discord server.

 ## More Info